 The most common, universal connector on the “other end” of most current USB cables, is a USB-A. These are often suitable for use with computers, car chargers, wall chargers, and many other devices.

 Micro USB is a USB connector that is smaller than USB-A, and is often found on smaller or thinner mobile devices, such as android smartphones, digital cameras, battery pack input ports, Kindle readers and many others.

 USB-C is a new type of USB connector, hailed as the new standard.
 Smaller, faster and more user-friendly than previous USB types, USB-C has widespread support from industry leaders, meaning that USB-C will come to replace all other USB types.

 A connector developed by Apple to replace the 30-pin connector.
 Used across all iPhone, iPod and iPad releases since iPhone 5, iPod Touch (5th generation) and iPad 4th generation.

-the fastest possible charging for the connected device.
-Larger devices require more power, so a charger with limited output may still charge, but will take longer to charge the device fully.
+The fastest possible charging for the connected device is optimal charging.
+Larger devices require more power, so a charger with limited output may still power up, but will take longer to fully charge